Empire Times: Today

 Empire Times, also abbreviated to ET, is published by FUSA and distributed free of charge at locations around campus.
 It also published online via Issuu.
+It is published four times a year.

 Editors

 Editorial staff

 In a typical year there are two to four paid editors, who manage the paper; editors are elected during FUSA student elections or appointed by student council.
 The term of office for an editor begins after 1 November until 30 November the following year, so there are two teams of editors during November.

 As of 2023, the salary of the editing team is $30,000p.a. in total, which is usually divided equally between the team.

-Editors (2013-Present)

 In the 2023 FUSA student elections, the 2024 Empire Times editorial team ran with the FIRE-UP ticket.
 As well, in the 2024 FUSA student elections, the 2025 Empire Times editorial team ran with the FIRE-UP ticket.